Table of Contents

 What are the treatments for feeling sick after a nap?

+There is no evidence-based treatment guidance for sleep drunkenness.
 If sleep inertia does occur, one option is to try to get back to sleep as soon as possible.
-However, this may be difficult if the person is feeling groggy and disoriented.

 Drink a coffee

 You can also try adjusting the light in your environment.
 Exposure to artificial light later in the day can disrupt your sleep due to disruption of your circadian rhythm.
-Keeping your sleep and wake cycles in line with the natural rise and fall of the sun may reduce “sleep inertia.”
+Keeping your sleep and wake cycles in line with the natural rise and fall of the sun may reduce “sleep inertia”.
+Imagine for example being an airplane pilot with jet lag all day.
+Not funny.

 Use a smart alarm clock app